 Given that the PennEast Pipeline project will, among other elements, cross DRBC Comprehensive Plan areas, will cause a significant disturbance of ground cover affecting water resources, will impact special protection waters, and the company has been notified it will be subject to DRBC jurisdiction by the Executive Director, the proposed PennEast Pipeline is subject to the full extent applicable of DRBC authority and is in need of a DRBC docket addressing all relevant impacts (not just those associated with hydrostatic testing) before it can proceed to and through any portion of the project's construction and operation.

-DEIS Data and Information Gaps Makes the Document Legally Deficient and Incomplete - a New and Complete Supplemental DEIS is Required.
+11. The Commission erred because the EIS Data and Information Gaps Makes the Document Legally Deficient and Incomplete - a New and Complete Supplemental EIS is Required